 Near as I can tell, it’s like this: “This lad is me mate, that other is just some bloke.”
 Chap seems a bit less dismissive than bloke.
 Lads is often used to refer to the team, as well, like “Get behind the lads!”
 Bird is for a woman, a little like our “chick” but I think less respectful.
 This is extremely vague territory here.

 Another tournament that includes many teams from many levels of English football, but it’s second rate to the FA Cup.
 Yanks can think of it as the NIT, but a little better.
-Sometimes called the Carling Cup, since it’s sponsored by that beermaker.
+For “sponsorship reasons” it has been known in the past as the Capitol One Cup, the Carling Cup, the Milk Cup (!) and many others.
+Currently it’s the Carabao Cup, Carabao being the Thai version of Red Bull — literally “Red Water Buffalo.”

 In some competitions you play twice to determine the winner, like the League Cup semis.
 One game at each stadium, total goals wins.
 So each game is called a leg, and the whole thing is called a tie.